 Practically everything here is fried.
 Yes, even things that you thought that you couldn’t fry, OR which are already unhealthy yet are still deep-fried for extra indulgence.

 There is actually a Neapolitan phrase that states “everything tastes good fried, even the soles of your shoes!”
 While that statement is up for debate, it clearly seems to be the local mantra for preparing street food!

 When travelling through the Campania region, order yourself a “cuoppo”.
 This is pretty much the symbol of Neapolitan street food.

 A “cuoppo” is essentially just a paper cone filled with a weird and wonderful array of deep-fried treats.
 You can find everything from meat-filled potato croquettes to deep-fried anchovies.

 There is a Large Difference between the Food in Different Regions of Italy

 Different Italian regions are renowned for different dishes.
-In the northern region of Emilia-Romagna, the cities are famous for their tortellini and their egg-pasta dishes.
+In the northern region of Emilia-Romagna, the cities are famous for their tortellini, risotto, and egg-pasta dishes.
 In Southern Italy, people historically had less money and prepared most of their dishes with hard pasta.